Health & Safety Report

 Legislative and Regulative Framework

 The Health and Safety at Work Act (HASAW) 1974 puts the responsibility on employers to ensure that work-related activities do not adversely affect the health, safety and wellbeing of their employees, visitors, clients and the wider public.
 This is supported by further regulation, including The Management of Health and Safety at Work Regulations 1999, which provides more details of employer’s duties under the HASAW and the Control of Substances Hazardous to Health Regulations 2002, which details employer responsibilities related to the handling of hazardous materials in the workplace.
-A full list of legislation and regulations relating to health and safety can be found on the Health and Safety Executive (HSE) website.
+A full list of legislation and regulations relating to health and safety can be found on the Health and Safety Executive (HSE) website (or H&S legislation that just relates to care and support settings can be found here).

 The HSE regulates and enforces health and safety law.
 HSE inspectors have powers to enter work premises without warning to make observations and talk to employees.
 They can also investigate accidents and complaints and force employers to make changes to policy and practice if the law is not being adhered to.
 In more serious cases, they have further enforcement powers including halting a dangerous work activity and prosecuting employers.